eno-lang/eno/README.md

 ## Current Status

 eno has been conceived in a 2-3 month focused period of applied research and development in early spring 2018.
 It's currently undergoing eager preparation for its public announcement and release.
-There is a preliminary [learning page](https://eno-lang.org/learn/), growing [library documentation](https://eno-lang.org/js/) for [eno's js implementation](https://www.npmjs.com/package/enojs), already battle-tested [syntax support for atom](https://eno-lang.org/js/) and much more in the making.
+There is a growing [learning page](https://eno-lang.org/learn/), complete [library documentation](https://eno-lang.org/js/) for [eno's js implementation](https://www.npmjs.com/package/enojs), battle-tested [language support for atom](https://eno-lang.org/js/) and much more in the making.
 The formal language specification will also go online right here in this repository sometime in the coming weeks.
 Check https://eno-lang.org regularly to keep up with development.

 ```eno
                                     {